Pre-divorce Planning | Moving Out, Bank Accts, Credit Cards

 Careful planning, keeping an open mind, using effective stress management techniques, allowing your anger to dissipate, and taking constructive steps towards your goals every day will help you create the life that you want in the future.

-Planning to File
+Planning to File for Tennessee Divorce

 There are two periods of critical importance during your divorce.
 The first, as discussed above, is the pre-divorce planning, preparing to file the Complaint for Divorce, and making decisions early in the process regarding short-term financial needs.